sbose78/devfile-sample-code-with-quarkus/README.md

 ## Creating a native executable

-You can create a native executable using:
+You can create a native executable using: fsdfdsfs
 ```shell script
 ./mvnw package -Pnative
 ```